nandosousafr/blog.nandosousa.com/_posts/2016-06-02-yet-another-introduction-to-concurrency-part-i.md

 ---
 layout: post
-title: "(Part I) Yet another introduction to concurrency"
+title: "[Part I] Yet another introduction to concurrency"
 date: 2016-06-02
-categories: software
+categories: concurrency
 ---

 I've started to work professionally with programming in 2011.
 One year later, I